Chi-chi-chia! Are chia seeds a fad or a true health food?

 Mistake #3: Eating too much… because whole grains are good, right!?

 Well, yes but size still matters.
-There is such thing as too much of a good thing.
+There is such a thing as too much of a good thing.
 We all know that eating a ton of bread is not good for us, so this visual way of thinking about portion sizes can be really helpful.
 You wouldn’t eat more than 2 slices of bread at one meal, right?

 Servings